-For the pattern numbers, see the appendix "Wipe Pattern List" (Volume 2).
+For the pattern numbers, see "Wipe Pattern List" in Appendix (Volume 1) (page 494).

 Pattern Mix

 Combining two patterns

 You can combine two selected patterns (referred to as main and "sub") to form a new pattern.
 Select a main pattern in the Main Pattern menu, then use the following procedure.